rstacruz/til-2020/posts/2019/typescript-jsdoc.md

 title: Type annotations in JavaScript files
 tags: [TypeScript, JavaScript, Featured]
 layout: simple
-description: Can we get the benefits of full type checking without using TypeScript's syntax?
-Yes we can!
+description: Is it possible to get the benefits of type checking without TypeScript's syntax?
+Absolutely
 date: 2019-04-07
 book: articles
 ---